-Nicola is a senior associate in the Washington, DC office, where she has a broad practice in international dispute settlement.
-She has appeared as counsel in various international commercial and investment treaty arbitrations, as well as before the International Court of Justice, on behalf of States and private parties.
+Nicola is an England and Wales qualified Barrister and Special Legal Consultant in the Washington, DC office, where she has a broad practice in international dispute resolution.
+She has appeared as counsel in international commercial and investment treaty disputes, as well as in proceedings before the International Tribunal for the Law of the Sea and International Court of Justice.

 Her experience includes: